RaffaeleFiorillo/Fast_and_Curious/README.md

 # Fast_and_Curious
   A game to learn/improve keyboard typing skills.
+The main idea is to improve your typing skills and at the same time learn fun facts (some even from your own authory!).

 ## How to set up and play the game:
  1st -> Download these files from the repository: